Blog

 Immutable Backup

 Immutable backups have got to be the most efficient protection against ransomware!
-It ensures your data is always recoverable, as it cannot be deleted, changed, or altered in any way.
-So even if your legacy backup systems are attacked, you will always be able to recover your immutable, untouched data.
+They ensure your data is always recoverable, as it cannot be deleted, changed, or altered in any way.
+So, even if your legacy backup systems are attacked, you will always be able to recover your immutable, untouched data.

 Test, Test, and Test again.

-With data so valuable, it would seem ridiculous to not test all of the procedures and solutions that you have worked hard to put in place.
-If a test was to fail, at least the problem can be fixed before your data is lost for real … and maybe forever!
+With data so valuable, it would seem ridiculous to not test all the procedures and solutions that you have worked hard to put in place.
+If a test were to fail, at least the problem can be fixed before your data is lost for real.

 Get in touch with our team today on 0845 2070 999 or fill in the form below to discuss your requirements and to keep you one step ahead of a ransomware attack.